What is MD&A (Management Discussion and Analysis)?

 - Colgate manages its foreign currency exposures through cost-containment measures, sourcing strategies, selling price increases and the hedgingHedgingHedging is a type of investment that works like insurance and protects you from any financial losses.
 Hedging is achieved by taking the opposing position in the market. of certain costs to minimize the impact on earnings of foreign currency rate movements

-- The Company manages its mix of fixed and floating rate debt against its target with debt issuances and by entering into interest rate swaps in order to mitigate fluctuations in earnings and cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
-It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. that may result from interest rate volatility.
+- The Company manages its mix of fixed and floating-rate debt against its target with debt issuances and by entering into interest rate swaps in order to mitigate fluctuations in earnings and cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. that may result from the interest rate volatility.

 # 8 – Critical Accounting Policies and Use of Estimates

-In this section, the company management discusses critical accounting policies that have meaningful impact on the financial representation of the company’s health.
+In this section, the company management discusses critical accounting policiesCritical Accounting PoliciesAccounting policies refer to the framework or procedure followed by the management for bookkeeping and preparation of the financial statements.
+It involves accounting methods and practices determined at the corporate level. that have a meaningful impact on the financial representation of the company’s health.

 source: Colgate SEC Filings

-How does the MD&A help?
+How does it help?

 MD&A helps in understanding the operational and financial results in a better light.
 MD&A has certain definite objectives, which are as follows:

-- Addressing the investors’ perception towards the risks associated with the business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation. and outlining past trends to indicate the management’s efforts towards mitigating those risks and leading the path towards future financial statements.
+- Addressing the investors’ perception of the risks associated with the business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation. and outlining past trends to indicate the management’s efforts towards mitigating those risks and leading the path towards future financial statements.

-- There might be certain information, which though not mandated to be disclosed in the financial statements, its additional reference and disclosure by the management can be of added value for the informed decision making by the stakeholders, which include Government authorities.
+- There might be certain information, which though not mandated to be disclosed in the financial statements, its additional reference, and disclosure by the management can be of added value for the informed decision making by the stakeholders, which include Government authorities.

 Government authorities, ranging from the Taxation authorities to capital market watchdogs to fiscal policyFiscal PolicyFiscal policy is a government policy that is used to control a country's finances and revenue, and it includes various taxes on goods, services, and individuals, i.e., revenue collection.
-It has an impact on spending levels, so it is referred to as monetary policy's sister policy. makers to banking regulators etc., try to formulate the operational, fiscal and monetary policies not only based on the quantitative information provided by the Corporate through financial statements, but also based on the qualitative information mentioned in the Management Analysis section on the economy and the industry performance and their future goals.
+It has an impact on spending levels, so it is referred to as monetary policy's sister policy. makers to banking regulators, etc., try to formulate the operational, fiscal and monetary policies not only based on the quantitative information provided by the Corporate through financial statements, but also based on the qualitative information mentioned in the Management Analysis section on the economy and the industry performance and their future goals.

 What serves as objectives of MD&A is the benefiting factor to the stakeholder community.
-First time investors in the equity marketsThe Equity MarketsAn equity market is a platform that enables the companies to issue their securities to the investors; it also facilitates the further exchange of these stocks between the buyers and sellers.
+First-time investors in the equity marketsThe Equity MarketsAn equity market is a platform that enables the companies to issue their securities to the investors; it also facilitates the further exchange of these stocks between the buyers and sellers.
 It comprises various stock exchanges like New York Stock Exchange (NYSE). can adopt qualitative and informed decision making based on the information provided by the company’s management in their annual reports.

 Format and Extent of information that MD&A should reveal:

-For example, Federal Accounting Standards Advisory Board (FASAB) in the United States has issued a recommended accounting standard on the Management Discussion and Analysis with first draft published in January 1997, which can be accessed using following link – FASAB standard on MD&A. In India, there is no standard or guidance note in this behalf, however, the Institute of Company Secretaries of India (ICSI) has issued Reference Note on Board’s Report under their Companies Act 2013 series, but leaving MD&A presentation to the interpretation of the industry.
+For example, Federal Accounting Standards Advisory Board (FASAB) in the United States has issued a recommended accounting standard on the Management Discussion and Analysis with the first draft published in January 1997, which can be accessed using the following link – FASAB standard on MD&A. In India, there is no standard or guidance note in this behalf, however, the Institute of Company Secretaries of India (ICSI) has issued Reference Note on Board’s Report under their Companies Act 2013 series, but leaving MD&A presentation to the interpretation of the industry.